deepkaushik/Final-Project/README.md

 5. MAP SETTING allow user to control the style of the google map (normal, hybrid, satellite and terrain).

-6. GOOGLE VOICE SCREEN allow user to use google speeach api to enter address rather then typing address into map edit field.
+6. GOOGLE VOICE SCREEN allow user to use google speech api to enter address rather then typing address into map edit field.

 Future of the app:
 Currently anyone running the app can post and edit real estate listings without login.
 In next update user have to login into app before save there search results.